 Is a check out dive really necessary for very experienced divers at Gordo Banks?

 Yes!
 Even the experienced scuba diver can discover an issue they didn’t know they had with their equipment, or maybe they are more congested than they realised or the water conditions aren’t what they’re used to.
 It’s recommended to sign up for a local 2 tank dive where the first dive is simply to relax and get comfortable with your weights and breathing.
 Then the second dive will be a dummy run of a deep dive to check buoyancy control at depth.
 If your guide agrees you will be a safe diver in deep, open water then the adventure can begin!

 Enriched Air Nitrox or Air?

 Gordo Banks dive site can be a bottomless blue water dive if current moves the group off the pinnacle.
 It is possible to dive Gordo Banks on 28% Nitrox rather than air to extend your bottom time on top of the pinnacle.
 You must decide as a certified Nitrox diver if you can stick to the maximum depth limits of your enriched air.
 Or, if air would be more suitable seeing as it’s safer if you accidentally dive deeper than your plan.
-If you haven’t heard of Nitrox you can read more about that here or sign up for a course!
+If you haven’t heard of Nitrox you can read more about that in our article on “Enriched Air Nitrox” or sign up for a PADI Nitrox specialty course!